Airstrikes kill more Ukrainians despite grain export deal

 “Russian strikes on schools and hospitals are very painful and reflect its true goal of reducing peaceful cities to ruins,” Donetsk Gov. Pavlo Kyrylenko said in televised remarks, repeating his call for residents to evacuate.

 Russia gave a different account of the attack.
 Defense Ministry spokesman Lt.
-Gen. Igor Konashenkov said Thursday's strike killed more than 300 Ukrainian troops who were using Kramatorsk's School No. 23 as their base.
-He said another strike destroyed a munitions depot in the industrial zone of the southern city of Mykolaiv.
+Gen. Igor Konashenkov said Thursday's strike killed more than 300 Ukrainian troops using Kramatorsk's School No. 23 as their base.
+He said another strike destroyed a munitions depot in the southern city of Mykolaiv.

 Konashenkov also said Russian forces destroyed four U.S.-supplied High Mobility Artillery Rocket Systems between July 5-20.
 The U.S. said it has supplied 12 of the multiple-rocket launchers to Ukraine.
 The claims could not be independently verified.